Some links below are affiliate links. At no additional cost to you, we may earn a commission if you use a link to make a purchase.

 Bristol gets very busy for the festival.
 Hotels book up quickly and rates rise significantly the closer it gets.
 We recommend booking at least two to three months in advance.

 Here are some Bristol City Center areas you may want to consider for your trip to the festival.

 If you want to walk or bike into the festival grounds or watch from the Avon Gorge area, Clifton is a good location.
-Parking is a challenge in this area and very few hotels offer an on site option.
+Parking is a challenge and very few hotels offer on-site parking.

 Redcliffe and around Temple Meads Train Station

 Shuttle buses leave from Temple Meads making this a very convenient spot to be based for the festival.
 Prices in this area also tend to be cheaper than other parts of the city.
 Hotels normally have paid parking options.
 To walk to the festival from here takes about an hour.

 We can recommend the DoubleTree by Hilton on Redcliffe Way as the location we use when visiting Bristol.
 We also used to arrange friends and family to stay here when visiting.

 Weather is the bane of the Bristol International Balloon Fiesta.
 Hot air balloons need near perfect conditions to go up.

 Clouds and rain are not as much the issue as wind.
 Even if conditions on the ground seem fine, there may be strong gusts at 1,000 feet.